-Your content may be protected by intellectual property rights and immaterial rights.
+Your content remains yours, which means that you retain any intellectual property rights that you have in your content.
 For example, you have intellectual property rights in the creative content you make, such as reviews you write.
 Or you may have the right to share someone else's creative content if they've given you their permission.
-In addition, you have immaterial rights that give you control over things like your image, even if the photo that contains your image doesn't belong to you.